 With 'Alien,' 'Blade Runner' sequels, Scott looks forward

 In this Feb.
 4, 2017 file photo, Ridley Scott, recipient of the Lifetime Achievement in Feature Film Direction Award, poses at the 69th Annual Directors Guild of America Awards in Beverly Hills, Calif.
-Almost 40 years after - sAuAlien - sAu shocked audiences, Ridley Scott is returning to the well that made him a star director with a new terrifying installment, - sAuAlien: Covenant.
+Almost 40 years after "Alien" shocked audiences, Ridley Scott is returning to the well that made him a star director with a new terrifying installment, "Alien: Covenant."

 Add your comments below